 - Balloon sinuplasty

-Functional endoscopic sinus surgery is the best therapeutic option and has been shown to achieve success in about 75% of the cases of complicated, persistent bacterial sinusitis.
+Functional endoscopic sinus surgery is currently the best therapeutic option, which has shown success in about 75% of patients with complicated, persistent bacterial sinusitis.